 In our group, we offer inspiring engineering research atmosphere and research projects in remote sensing, photogrammetry and computer vision.
 Our group is well-connected internationally and team-members have the opportunities to exchange and visit centers such as in ETH Zurich, Singapore ETH Center, and German Aerospace Center (DLR) etc. to gain international scopes.
 We are always seeking for motivated graduate students.
 We are interested in students with solid basics in mathematics/statistics and computer programming (e.g. C/C++), preferably having a background in remote sensing or computer vision/photogrammetry.
 If you are interested in the Ph.D. program offered in the department of CEGE and department of ECE, and would like to work in the GDA group, please feel free to contact Dr.Rongjun Qin at

 Graduate research associate (RA) may be available for research projects, Graduate teaching associate (TA) and fellowships may be offered by the department and university.
-Visiting scholars are welcomed for collaborations.
 For post-doc positions please contact Dr. Qin for potential opportunities.
+Visiting scholars and visiting students are welcome for collaborations (see further below for general info for CSC scholars/students).

 To Prospective Students: For general questions related to the application procedure, please visit the relevant web pages as shown below: